These are the best cheap laptops you can buy in 2022

 Despite its sacrifices, the Surface Go 3 offers a fantastic experience in key aspects like the display and webcam, while still offering good enough performance and extreme portability.
 It’s easy to recommend, but there’s a big caveat since the keyboard and Surface Pen are sold separately.
 If you want either of them, you need to account for that when considering the price.

-The design of the Chromebook Spin 713 is fairly standard for a convertible, but it’s also very premium.
-It uses an aluminum chassis for the most part, and the display is protected by Corning Gorilla Glass, so it definitely feels high-end in that regard.
+The design of the Chromebook Spin 514 is fairly standard for a convertible, but it’s stillfairly premium.
+It uses an aluminum chassis for the most part, and as we’ve mentioned, the display is protected by Corning Gorilla Glass, so it definitely feels high-end in that regard.
 It’s also durable, meeting the military MIL-STD-810H durability standard.
 In terms of portability, it weighs 3.2lbs and measures just over 17mm in thickness, so it’s fairly lightweight and compact for a convertible of this size.

 Those are, in our opinion, the best cheap laptops you can buy right now.
 All of these are great devices for their asking price, though each of them is more geared towards a specific kind of user.
-We chose the HP Pavilion Aero as our best overall pick because it brings together great performance with AMD’s latest Ryzen processors, a great display with a tall aspect ratio, and a very lightweight metal build.
-It’s a combination you can’t really get elsewhere, and it makes this a great laptop for just about anyone.
+We chose the Dell Inspiron 14 2-in-1 as our best overall pick because it brings together great performance with AMD’s latest Ryzen processors, a great display with a tall aspect ratio, a Full HD webcam, and the versatility of a convertible.
+It’s a really compelling combination, but other models on this list are also great.

 If you’re not necessarily looking for a cheap laptop and you want Thunderbolt 4 support above anything else, check out our list of the best Thunderbolt 4 laptops you can buy today.